hellohaptik/docs_haptik/docs/bot-analytics/user-journey.md

 This section in Teja (our analytics tool) helps you analyze how users move in the chat flow.
 How you'd want to see funnel performance in a website, you'd want to see the *User Journey* in chatbot conversations.

-Assuming you've selected a particulr business/channel and custom date range, you'd see a table view, listing nodes.
+Assuming you've selected a particular business/channel and custom date range, you'd see a table view, listing nodes.

 ### Nodes list